fgonzalez3/mada-bat-kobuvirus/Fig2A/2A-Tree-Instructions.md

 At the time, our smallest postulated Kobuvirus sequence was 7202bp (later found to be a bacterial sequence).
 Choosing this minimum would eliminate any sequences smaller than ours, and make alignment steps easier later on.

 According to [ICTV](https://ictv.global/report/chapter/picornaviridae/picornaviridae), Picornaviruses cap out around 10kb while Kobuviruses cap out around 8.5kb.
-9kb was a good cutoff.
+9kb was a good cutoff for all our tree analyses.

 2. I then went back and did a non-refernece sequence search, selecting for those greater than 7.2kb.
 17 unique hits were found in this manner, accounted for in the below TaxID's: